symbol/symbol-docs/source/index.rst

 NEM provides access to both **public and private blockchains**, providing options to best suit your company's needs.
 The public blockchain is a decentralized, open, and self-sustaining ledger that can be used by anyone.
 The private blockchain, on the other hand, offers higher speed and privacy.

 ****************************************
-Catapult: Preview NEM’s next core engine
+Catapult: Preview NEM’s Next Core Engine
 ****************************************

 |Catapult| is NEM's next core engine.
 It is written in C++ and follows a :doc:`4-layered architecture <concepts/node>`, aiming to make NEM more scalable.
 It builds upon the achievements of its previous iteration, adding the newest innovations in blockchain technology.